juice-shop/pwning-juice-shop/README.md

 # Pwning Juice Shop

 Pwning Juice Shop is the official companion guide to the OWASP Juice Shop application.
 Being a web application with a vast number of intended security vulnerabilities, the OWASP Juice Shop is supposed to be the opposite of a best practice or template application for web developers: It is an awareness, training, demonstration and exercise tool for security risks in modern web applications.
-The OWASP Juice Shop is an open-source project hosted by the non-profit Open Web Application Security Project® (OWASP) and is developed and maintained by volunteers.
+The OWASP Juice Shop is an open-source project hosted by the non-profit Open Worldwide Application Security Project® (OWASP) and is developed and maintained by volunteers.

 ---